Gaius Maecenas: Maecenate (patronage)

-Maecenas is most famous for his support of young poets; hence his name has become the eponym for a "patron of arts".
-He supported Virgil who wrote the Georgics in his honour.
+Maecenas is most famous for his support of young poets; hence, in most European languages, his name has become an eponym for "patron of arts": in French, mécène; in Italian, mecenate; in Spanish, mecenas; in German, Mäzen; in Polish, mecenas; in Czech, mecenáš; in Hungarian, mecénás; in Ukrainian, Russian, and Bulgarian, меценат.
+The eponym has been in use since at least the composition of Laus Pisonis ("Praise of Piso") by an unknown author in the first century AD.
+Edmund Spenser's shepherds complain that there is no "Mecoenas" in England in the 1570s.

+Maecenas supported Virgil, who wrote the Georgics in his honour.
 It was Virgil, impressed with examples of Horace's poetry, who introduced Horace to Maecenas.
 Indeed, Horace begins the first poem of his Odes (Odes I.i) by addressing his new patron.
 Maecenas gave him full financial support as well as an estate in the Sabine Mountains.
 Propertius and the minor poets Varius Rufus, Plotius Tucca, Valgius Rufus, and Domitius Marsus also were his protégés.

 His character as a munificent patron of literature – which has made his name a household word – is gratefully acknowledged by the recipients of it and attested by the regrets of the men of letters of a later age, expressed by Martial and Juvenal.
 His patronage was exercised, not from vanity or a mere dilettante love of letters, but with a view to the higher interest of the state.
 He recognized in the genius of the poets of that time not only the truest ornament of the court, but the power of reconciling men's minds to the new order of things, and of investing the actual state of affairs with an ideal glory and majesty.
 The change in seriousness of purpose between the Eclogues and the Georgics of Virgil was in a great measure the result of the direction given by the statesman to the poet's genius.
 A similar change between the earlier odes of Horace, in which he declares his epicurean indifference to affairs of state, and the great national odes of the third book has been ascribed by some to the same guidance.
 However, since the organization of the Odes is not entirely chronological, and their composition followed both books of Satires and the Epodes, this argument is plainly specious; but doubtless the milieu of Maecenas's circle influenced the writing of the Roman Odes (III.1–6) and others such as the ode to Pollio, Motum ex Metello (II.1).